peter-g-wilson/yaesa/README.md

 - **Results**

 The code was instrumented to log the header and message statistics over 30 minute sample periods and the bit rates were recorded every minute.
 The delta times between valid messages from each individual transmitter were logged as they occurred.
 The statistics were recorded over multiple 24 hour periods.<br>
 The high water marks are not reported in the following tables as the repeating timer callbacks are currently set to quite a high frequency.
-The maximum number of unread words found unread in FIFO was 2, the bit queue word max was 4 and the message queue was 2.<br>
+The maximum number of words found unread in FIFO was 2, the bit queue word max was 4 and the message queue was 2.<br>
 The amount of ones for the WH1080 is very high and will inevitably fool the checksum.<br>
 Some of the F007T transmitters (TX ID’s 3, 4 and 5) are further away and some are also reporting low battery.